 The name Kanazawa translates as The Golden Marsh.
 The story goes that: A peasant named Imohori Togoro earned his living looking for potatoes.
 He washed gold dust from the potatoes into a well, presently called Kinjo Reitaku, so marsh of gold.
 Furthermore, The city has a historic reputation for making Buddhist altars, various wood carvings and using gold leaf for decorations.
 Even today, Kanazawa supplies 99% of Japan’s gold leaf.

 Thanks to being such a close friend to the Tokugawa Bakufu.
-The feudal lord, the Maeda daimyo, developed a rich city.
-He built a castle town where the inhabitants lived in peace and having all the different districts of an old Japanese town.
+The feudal lord, the Maeda daimyo, developed a prosperous city.
+He built a castle town where the inhabitants lived in peace and had all the different districts of an old Japanese village.
 Areas well preserved behind a dull modern facade until today.
-In other words here you find a preserved samurai area, an outstanding landscape garden, geiko districts and some of the best sashimi and sushi in Japan.
+In other words, here you find a preserved samurai area, an outstanding landscape garden, geiko districts and some of the best sashimi and sushi in Japan.

 Kenrokuen Garden was created out of ancient wisdom and then modelled on the great landscape gardens of China.
-Kenrokuen ranks as one of Japan’s three most delightful gardens as it incorporates the six features of a garden expressed in Chinese literature: spaciousness, solitude, artifice, antiquity, use of water, and panorama.
+Kenrokuen ranks as one of Japan’s three most delightful gardens.
+It incorporates the six features of a park expressed in Chinese literature: spaciousness, solitude, artifice, antiquity, use of water, and panorama.

-Even though the area is modern when it comes to housing, you have a traditional city planning with the walls and the alleys.
+Even though the area is modern for housing, you have a traditional city planning with the walls and the alleys.
 Moreover, at the house of the Middle-Class Nomura family, you can see how a bureaucrat samurai lived in the age of peace.
 The Nomura House has a Samurai garden that won a lot of prizes.